claudiovf/Ref1-Front/README.md

 ### Relevant Search Results

-Enter GraphQL.
+Enter the API.
 With the use of GraphQL I was able to deliver only the information requested by the user in the same search result format used for all searches.
 That allows users to **quickly view the information that they are after in a very clear way**.

 ### Integrated Search & NextSearch